jaco-vanderbyl/EnigmaMachine/README.md

 )
 ```

-### Build with an arrangement of rotors, ring settings, starting positions, and a reflector
+### Make with an arrangement of rotors, ring settings, starting positions, and a reflector
 ```kotlin
 import com.jacovanderbyl.enigmamachine.*